tpkn/waitForSelector/README.md

 ### options.timeout
 **Type**: _Number_
 **Default**: `0`
-Stop waiting process after this amount of milliseconds.
+Stop waiting after this amount of milliseconds.
 Calls `cb` function with no arguments.
-`0` turns off timeout/
+Turned off by default.

 ### @return